About Oh My Food Recipes

-Welcome to ohmyfoodrecipes, where you can find inspiration for meals or dinner ideas specialty Asian cuisines.
-Ohmyfoodrecipes is tried and tested recipes with step by step photo tutorials and some cooking videos (more in the future).
+Welcome to Oh My Food Recipes!
+Where you can find inspiration for meals or dinner ideas specialty Asian cuisines.
+Oh My Food Recipes is tried and tested recipes with step by step photo tutorials and some cooking videos (more in the future).

 About Tracy Omae

 My name is Tracy Omae (Ohmy).
 I am a housewife, mother of four kids, photographer, cook and nutritionist for my family.
 I love eating, cooking and photography.
-Also, I write my own food recipes, style all the food, take all the pictures and wash all the dishes for recipes creation in our kitchen.
+Also, I write my own food recipes, style all the food, take all the pictures and wash all the dishes for recipe creation in our kitchen.

-Besides, I grew up in Macau (was Portugal colony), Hong Kong ( was British colony) and southern part of China where I learned about food diversity and authentic Asian food.
+Besides, I grew up in Macau (was a Portuguese colony), Hong Kong ( was a British colony) and the southern part of China where I learned about food diversity and authentic Asian food.
 I won a cooking creativity award when I attended middle school in Hong Kong.

 In 2010, I was into photography and took photography courses to brush up my photography skill.
-Later on, I focused on food photography and I fond of it.
+Later on, I focused on food photography and I am fond of it.
 Since my busy schedule I helped a client with some of her happy tummies cookbook pictures.

 I know I am not a good writer, but I will do my best to write what I know and share my cooking experience and food cultures.
 Hence, I hope you will enjoy them as well.
-Thank you for visiting ohmyfoodrecipes.
+Thank you for visiting Oh My Food Recipes!

 ***P.S.
 All the pictures are copyrighted.
 Please do not use them without any written consent.
 Thank you!